zeiglerd/app-store/readme.md

 ---

-## Run the unit tests
+## Unit Testing
-To run the unit test
+Use to run the unit tests
 ```
 $ npm test
 ```